mbaurnwal546/spring-boot-mongo-POC/README.md

-# Application: Spring Boot + MongoDB
+# Jenkins Kubernetes Integration & deploying application(Spring Boot + MongoDB) and monitoring using Prometheus/Grafana

 **Spring Boot:**
 Spring Boot is an open source Java-based framework used to create a micro Service.
 It is used to build stand-alone and production ready spring applications.
 Spring Boot provides a good platform for Java developers to develop a stand-alone and production-grade spring application that you can just run.